Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Introduction

+To obtain stable representations, we propose to enrich the approximation space with evanescent plane waves, i.e.\ plane waves whose direction vectors are complex-valued, \( \mathbf{d} \in\mathbb{C}^{n} \), as defined in Section~\ref{sec:evanescent-plane-waves}.
+The Helmholtz equation is still satisfied provided \(\mathbf{d} \cdot \mathbf{d} = 1\) and, importantly, the expression remains simple and cheap to use in numerical schemes.
+Since their modulus decays exponentially in the direction $\Im[\mathbf d]$, evanescent plane waves are localized in bounded physical domains but also in the Fourier domain, hence are natural candidates for the approximation of the high frequency Fourier content exhibited by certain Helmholtz solutions.
+This idea is already present in the Wave Based Method, a special class of Trefftz schemes, see e.g.\ \cite{Deckers2014} for a survey.
+Evanescent plane waves also proved particularly effective in the approximation of interface problems in Trefftz methods, e.g.\ \cite{Luostari2013b}, and the approximation of integral kernels in some versions of the Fast Multipole Method\ \cite{Chaillat2015}.

-Our main positive result, Theorem~\ref{th:T_op}, states that any solution $u$ of the Helmholtz equation in the unit disk can be uniquely represented in the form of a continuous superposition of evanescent plane waves.
-This integral representation can be seen as a generalization of the classical Herglotz representation, see e.g.\ \cite{Colton1985,Weck2004}.
-We show that the density $v$ that appears in the integral representation $u=Tv$, which we call Herglotz density, belongs to a weighted \(L^2\) space $\mathcal A$, for which we provide an explicit Hilbert basis.
-We prove that the integral operator $T$ that maps Herglotz densities to Helmholtz solutions is invertible and bounded, and we name it \emph{Herglotz transform}.
-This is a strong stability result and similar statements do not hold with propagative waves only.
-This result implies that the evanescent plane waves are a continuous frame for the space of Helmholtz solutions, see Theorem~\ref{th:continuous_frame}.
+To support the use of evanescent plane wave, we prove in Section~\ref{sec:continuous-analysis} our main positive result, Theorem~\ref{th:T_op}, which states that any Helmholtz solution in the unit disk can be uniquely represented in the form of a continuous superposition of evanescent plane waves.
+This integral representation has the key property of being stable, i.e.~it features a provably bounded density (in a weighted \(L^{2}\) space), and it can be seen as a generalization of the classical Herglotz representation, see e.g.\ \cite{Colton1985,Weck2004}.
+This result implies that evanescent plane waves form a \emph{continuous} frame for the space of Helmholtz solutions, see Theorem~\ref{th:continuous_frame}.
 While this is stated at the continuous level, such a property paves the way for successful stable discrete expansions.

-As a noteworthy corollary, the space of Herglotz densities has the reproducing kernel property, namely point-evaluation functionals are continuous.
-Moreover any point-evaluation functional can be identified with an element of \(\mathcal{A}\) by Riesz identification and maps into an evanescent plane wave under the transform $T$.

-In view of practical implementations, discretizations strategies have been investigated.
-In this respect, the problem can be seen as the construction of a quadrature rule in the unbounded parametric domain, adapted to the subspace of the Herglotz densities, to approximate $Tv$.
-Unfortunately, our setting does not seem to fall within the assumptions of existing results that guarantee the existence of such discretization procedures (e.g.~the boundedness assumption of~\cite[Th.~1.3]{Freeman2019} is not satisfied).
+Indeed, from the stability of the representation one may expect that discretizations exist with bounded coefficient norms, thereby solving the main issue with propagative plane waves.